How the Trust invests in the present and future vitality of Rongowhakaata

 eg. Te Waiohiharore (The Old Railway Station) is a contaminated land site, Heipipi – The Gisborne Court House is tied up in a lease with the Ministry of Justice until 2050 (due to rights of renewal at the time of Settlement).

-The Tūranga Group Holdings Directors are providing Trustees with support to ensure these plans are in place ahead of any significant funds being spent or committed.
+The Tūranga Group Holdings Directors (TGHL) are providing Trustees with support to ensure these plans are in place ahead of any significant funds being spent or committed.

 4. Investment Process